Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-08.md

 > Flexbox works the same way in React Native as it does in CSS on the web, with a few exceptions.
 The defaults are different, with flexDirection defaulting to column instead of row, alignContent defaulting to flex-start instead of stretch, flexShrink defaulting to 0 instead of 1, and the flex parameter only supporting a single number.

+Take a look at this page and dsicuss:

 https://reactnative.dev/docs/flexbox

 <!-- > -->